 Potential instructors should have four years of education, experience or a combination of education and experience in their subject area.
 LifeLong Learning instructors are part-time hourly employees engaged on a class by class/as needed basis.
 We are looking for qualified instructors with availability to teach day, evening and weekend classes.

-- Specific certification, training, or experience in addition to high school diploma or GED.
+- Specific certification, training, or experience in addition to an Associate's Degree.

 - One to three years related teaching experience.

 - Applicants should be able to teach a variety of day, night, or weekend courses